soulmini/cars24/README.md

 Get one free at [aistudio.google.com/apikey](https://aistudio.google.com/apikey).
 Restart, and the startup banner will read `provider: gemini:gemini-3.6-flash`.

-> `.env` is gitignored.
+> **Note:** `.env` is gitignored.
 Never commit a key, and rotate any key that has been pasted into a chat window, shared screen or terminal recording.

 ### Running it without an API key